BhosaleAkshay8055/React_Node_Postgresql_Blog/README.md

 4. View the list of blogs on the homepage.
 5. Delete a blog by clicking on the delete button.

+6. The main part has, added protected route functionality
+   1. In the backend use the serverauth.js file. ( password hash logic, JWT token created, database: SQLite-3)
+   2. Only the login user can add a blog and delete the blog.

 ## Future Scope
-1. Add authintication for register and login
-2. Only login user is able to add blog
-3. Auto logout in five minutes